-Saskatchewan Polytechnic offers research-intensive programming aimed at arming graduates with marketable job skills.
+Saskatchewan Polytechnic offers hands-on programming aimed at providing graduates with marketable job skills.
+About 70 per cent of its programs incorporate a work-integrated learning component where students apply their skills at a Saskatchewan business.
 It has four urban campuses—in Moose Jaw, Prince Albert, Regina and Saskatoon—as well as a distance education program.
-Based on Saskatchewan’s economic and community needs, it focuses its applied research efforts on urban development, the environment and natural resources, health education and information technology.
+Serving Saskatchewan’s economic and community needs, the school focuses its applied research efforts on urban development, the environment and natural resources, health education and information technology.

-The polytechnic has a dedicated Aboriginal Student Achievement Plan (ASAP).
-Through ASAP, for instance, Aboriginal students can meet with Aboriginal advisers and elders, relax and study in Aboriginal Activity Centres, and acclimatize to being a student again in a summer transition program.
+The polytechnic has a dedicated Indigenous Student Success Strategy: students can meet with advisers and Elders, relax and study in activity centres, and acclimatize to being a student in a summer transition program.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

 - Innovative Manufacturing: This program offers a range of skills-based training in all aspects of the manufacturing industry, including welding, 3D printing and project management.

 - Construction Management: This program is unique in Saskatchewan, giving students the chance to earn an after-diploma degree with an additional two years of study.